• Skip to primary navigation

 This is the area directly above zone 0 (which is the outer edge of the shower basin or bath) extending to the horizontal ceiling or 225cm from the floor, whichever is lower.
 If the shower head is higher than this then the zone extends to a line horizontal with it.

-Zone 1 is also extends to a circumference of 1.2m from the shower head if there is no shower tray or basin.
-It rises to the heights described above. (see diagram above).
+Zone 1 also extends to a circumference of 1.2m from the shower head if there is no shower tray or basin and it rises to the heights described above (see above diagram).

 Electrical safe zones around bath